ddcruz/ETL_Project/ReadMe.md

     4. Selected the year as the index
     5. Un-pivoted the data so that the columns 1 per month are now represented as rows
     6. Convert the month value from string to integer
-    7. Added a date column, constructing a datetime object using a lamda function selecting the Year and month columns
+    7. Added a date column, constructing a datetime object using a lambda function selecting the Year and month columns
     8. Saved each transformed data as a csv file
     9. Collated both the datasets by Year into one dataset for tmax and tmin.
         a) dropped rows where the monthly TMAX or TMIN values == -9999 (as per the spec VALUE: monthly value (MISSING == -9999))